 Once you have accepted an offer of employment, you will receive a message from our applicant tracking system to securely provide necessary information such as social security number and birth date through Oracle Recruiting to start the onboarding process.
 Please note, if you do not find these emails in your inbox, you should check your spam/junk folders.

 Before your first day, log in to Oracle to read your notifications and address assigned tasks, which will prompt you to complete essential onboarding steps, such as setting up your direct deposit, updating your emergency contacts, and sign up for parking.

 Each new employee is required to attend Orientation on their first day of work.
 During Orientation, you will become familiar with Vanderbilt University, learn about benefits, and have an opportunity to ask questions.
-Shortly after you accept an offer, you will receive an informational email with details about your Orientation.
-This includes the time, location, and parking instructions (if on-campus).
+Orientation is held virtually on most Mondays, and new hires will receive an email with login instructions on the Friday prior to their scheduled Orientation.
 If you have not received an email, please follow up with your Hiring Manager or Talent Consultant.

 After Orientation and during your first few days, you will meet with your manager to discuss departmental onboarding requirements.
 You will obtain your Vanderbilt ID badge, parking permit, computer equipment, and complete required training during this time.

 It is essential, to select or waive your Benefits options within 30 days of your hire date.
 Our goal is to ensure a smooth, successful onboarding experience.
 Starting a new position is an exciting and sometimes overwhelming experience.
 If you need additional assistance, please do not hesitate to reach out to Human Resources at 615-343-4788 or firstname.lastname@example.org.

 Your Oracle notifications and inbox will alert and prompt you to complete any necessary forms, tasks, and training, including, but not limited to: updating personal information, emergency contacts, and direct deposit, as well as any required training sessions.